myklosbotond/tcp-unreachable-repro/README.md

 A repo reproducing the bug whereupon TCP sockets cannot be opened from Go when the android app is bound to a wifi via NetworkRequest.

+See the bug on the main golang repo: https://github.com/golang/go/issues/52702

 Only reproducible on Android 10+ (API level 29+).

 Short structure description: